redhat-cop/keepalived-operator/README.md

 ## Verbatim Configurations

 Keepalived has dozens of [configurations](https://www.keepalived.org/manpage.html).
 At the early stage of this project it's difficult to tell which one should me modeled in the API.
-Yet users of this project may still need to ue them.
-To account for that there is a way to pass verbatim options both at the keepalived group level (which maps to the keepalived config `global_defs` section) and the service level (which maps to the keepalived config `vrrp_instance` section).
+Yet, users of this project may still need to use them.
+To account for that there is a way to pass verbatim options both at the keepalived group level (which maps to the keepalived config `global_defs` section) and at the service level (which maps to the keepalived config `vrrp_instance` section).

-KeepalivedGroup level verbatim configurations can be passed as in the following example:
+KeepalivedGroup-level verbatim configurations can be passed as in the following example:

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1